All guides

 Moderated and unmoderated usability tests are two common approaches to conducting usability testing, each with its own advantages and considerations.

 In moderated usability tests, a facilitator (usually a researcher or usability expert) is present during the testing session.
-The facilitator guides participants, observes their actions, and asks questions in real-time.
+The facilitator runs and engages directly with participants, observe their actions, and ask questions in real time.

-In unmoderated usability tests, participants complete tasks independently without a facilitator present.
-They follow predefined instructions and tasks provided by the researcher using unmoderated usability testing tools to record their actions and behaviors
+In unmoderated usability tests, participants complete tasks independently without a facilitator.
+They follow predefined instructions and tasks provided by the researcher using unmoderated usability testing tools to record their actions and behaviors.

-If you have not conducted any usability testing before, you may be asking, why is usability testing important and what benefits does it provide?
-Usability testing is a crucial component of the user-centered design process and offers numerous benefits for product development and improvement.
-Here are some of the key advantages of usability testing:
+If you have not conducted any usability studies before, you may be asking, why are they important and what benefits do they provide?
+Usability study is a crucial component of the user-centered design process and offers numerous benefits for product development and improvement.

 1. Identifies Usability Issues